Know About How GPS Works: Everything You Need

 What is GPS signal transmission?

-GPS signal transmission involves satellites broadcasting radio waves on specific frequencies that carry timing codes and solution data.
-These signals travel at the speed of light from satellites to GPS receivers, which measure signal travel time to calculate distances and determine precise positioning coordinates.
+GPS signal transmission involves satellites broadcasting radio waves on specific frequencies that carry timing codes and navigation data.

 How does GPS calculate position?